jpailden/rstatlab/index.md

 * Read the weekly lessons first and try out the R codes before answering the week's exercise.

-* Download the week's exercise file and open the file using RStudio. **Right click the link and "Save as..." to your desktop.** In some cases you might need to change the file extension to `.Rmd`.
+* Download the week's exercise file and open the file using RStudio. **Right click the link and "Save as..." to your desktop folder (or any folder you keep all the lab materials).** In some cases you might need to change the file extension to `.Rmd`.

 * This RMarkdown `(.Rmd)` file type is used widely to share R codes and reproduce statistical results.
 More information is found on this [page](<http://rmarkdown.rstudio.com/articles_docx.html>).